ThomasWeinert/reveal-embed-video/README.md

 There are several ways to install reveal_external:

-* The manual way: Save `reveal-embed-video.js` and `reveal-embed-video.js` into your project structure
+* The manual way: Save `reveal-embed-video.js` and `reveal-embed-video.css` into your project structure
 * Install with bower: bower install reveal_embed_video